landhb/DrawBridge/README.md

 sudo apt-get update && sudo apt-get upgrade
 ```

+This code has been tested on Linux Kernel 4.4, 4.10, and 4.13.
+I don't plan to support anything earlier than 4.X but let me know if you encounter some portabilitity issues on newer kernels.

 ## Customizing a Unique 'knock' Packet

 If you wish to customize your knock a little more you can edit the TCP header options in trigger.c.
 For instance, maybe you want to make your knock packet have the PSH,RST,and ACK flags set and a window size of 3104.
 Turn those on: